SenorOrange/Lockin-Inator/README.md

-# Lockin-Inator
+🔒 Lock-Inator

-Lockin-Inator is a minimalist Android focus app inspired by the goofy “-inator” style of Dr. Doofenshmirtz.
-It helps you lock in, avoid distractions, and track study sessions with a clean timer system.
-All you need to do is create a study mode that disables notifications and apps when "Lockin-Inator" is opened.
+Lock-Inator helps you lock in, avoid distractions, and track your study sessions with a simple timer and smart focus controls.

-🚀 Lockin-Inator

-Lockin-Inator is a minimalist Android focus timer app inspired by the goofy “-inator” style of Dr. Doofenshmirtz.
-It helps you lock in, avoid distractions, and track study sessions with a clean, distraction-free interface.
+It disables notifications, pins your screen, and keeps you in study mode until your session ends — no escape until you’re done.

-✨ Features
+----- 🚀 Features -----

 🕒 Adjustable study timer (1 second – 120 minutes)

-⏳ Extra time tracking when you push beyond your set timer
+⏳ Extra time tracking when you go beyond your set timer

+🔕 Automatic Do Not Disturb (silences notifications while you focus)

+🔒 Screen pinning (prevents leaving the app until you stop manually)

-📱 Fullscreen lock-in mode (blocks back button)
+📱 Fullscreen Lock-In mode (blocks back button)

-🎨 Dark theme splash screen with bold branding
+🎨 Clean dark theme throughout

-⚡ Smart slider snapping (snaps to 15, 30, 45, 60, 90, 120 mins)
+⚡ Smart slider snapping for easy timer selection

-🔒 Simple, distraction-free UI

-Splash screen
+📊 Session summary screen showing total time studied

+💬 Toasts and feedback when activating/deactivating Lock-In mode

+----- 🧠 How It Works -----

+Open Lock-Inator

+Use the slider to set your study duration

+Tap Activate Study Mode

+Screen is pinned

+Notifications are silenced

-Timer setup
+Timer starts

-Study mode fullscreen
+When your session ends, a summary screen appears showing how long you studied

+Lock-Inator then closes automatically after a few seconds

-🛠 Tech Stack
+----- 🛠 Tech Stack -----

 Language: Kotlin

-UI Framework: Jetpack Compose
+Framework: Jetpack Compose

 IDE: Android Studio

 Min SDK: 24 (Android 7.0 Nougat)

+Permissions:

+Do Not Disturb access (ACCESS_NOTIFICATION_POLICY)

+Screen pinning enabled

-📥 Installation
+----- 📥 Installation -----

-Download the latest Lockin-Inator APK from the Releases page.
+Download the latest Lock-Inator APK from the Releases page

-On your Android phone, allow “Install unknown apps.”
+On your Android device, enable “Install unknown apps”

-Open the APK and tap Install.
+Launch Lock-Inator

+(First time only) Grant Do Not Disturb access when prompted

-⚙️ Usage
+----- ⚙️ Usage ------

-Launch Lockin-Inator.

-Use the slider to set your study duration.

-Tap Activate Study Mode → app enters fullscreen lock-in mode.
+Tap Activate Study Mode to lock in

-When the timer ends, extra time begins counting upward.
+Work uninterrupted — notifications and navigation are blocked

-Tap Stop Study Mode to close the app.
+Tap Stop Study Mode when finished

+See your session summary, then the app closes automatically

+----- 🧩 Planned Updates -----

+🔗 NFC tag integration to start/stop sessions

+🌗 Fade-in animation for summary screen

+📊 Session statistics and history tracking